flyingmachine/nanoc-blog/content/essays/zen-joker.md

 **Interconnectedness**

 One Buddhist teaching is the idea of interconnectedness: that we are all one, but not in the wavy-gravy way your high uncle used to ramble about.
 My take on the idea is that it's related to _no self_: you cannot point to a "you" that is separate from the world you exist in.
 It's a fallacy to believe your "you" is somehow different from the collection of experiences of the world, so that you are inextricably intertwined with the world.
-You can't point to one thing outside yourself and say "I am not this," because you are pointing at you moron, and so in that moment who you are is a guy pointing at that thing, and life is the accumulation of such moments.
+You can't point to one thing outside yourself and say "I am not this," because you are pointing at it you moron, and so in that moment who you are is a guy pointing at that thing, and life is the accumulation of such experiences of things outside of "you."

 ANYWAY I am totally not your high uncle, OK?
 Point is, the idea of interconnectedness is meant to foster a sense of compassion.
 You can see that at the end of the movie when the Joker plays his hilarious "blow up the other boat" gag.
 Two boats full of strangers become enlightened, refusing to do harm to people they haven't even met.